A corneal abrasion is a superficial scratch on the protective, clear ‘window’ at the front of your eye, otherwise known as the cornea.

 - Plant matter

-Corneal abrasions resulting from plant matter, such as a pine needle, usually need special attention.
-This is because they can lead to delayed inflammation inside the eye.
-This is known as iritis.
+Corneal abrasions from plant matter, such as pine needles, usually need special attention.
+This is because they can lead to delayed inflammation inside the eye (iritis).
 They can also cause fungal keratitis (corneal infection from fungi).

 You are more likely to experience a corneal eye injury if you: